LouisStefanuto/my-site/docs/blog/posts/08_alphafold2_part3.md

 AlphaFold splits the structure prediction task into 2 steps:

-1️⃣ First AF2 ignores the side-chains and focuses on the residue backbone.
-It predicts the translation and the rotation to move from a residue to the next (blue triangles).
+1️⃣ First AF2 ignores the side chains and focuses on the residue backbone.
+It predicts the translation and the rotation to move from one residue to the next (blue triangles).

 !!!quote ""
     <figure markdown>